-• Source control refers to the use of well-fitting cloth masks, facemasks, or respirators to cover a person's mouth and nose to prevent spread of respiratory secretions when they are breathing, talking, sneezing, or coughing.
-Cloth masks, face masks and respirators should not be placed on children under age 2, anyone who cannot wear one safely, such as someone who has a disability or an underlying medical condition that precludes wearing a cloth mask, facemask, or respirator safely or anyone who is unconscious, incapacitated or otherwise unable to remove their cloth mask, facemask, or respirator without assistance.
+• Source control refers to the use of a well-fitting cloth mask, face mask, or respirator to cover a person's mouth and nose to prevent spread of respiratory secretions when they are breathing, talking, sneezing, or coughing.
+Cloth masks, facemasks and respirators should not be placed on children under age 2 years, anyone who cannot wear one safely (such as someone who has a disability or an underlying medical condition that precludes wearing a cloth mask, face mask, or respirator safely) or anyone who is unconscious, incapacitated, or otherwise unable to remove their cloth mask, face mask, or respirator without assistance.
 Face shields alone are not recommended for source control.
 See source control and physical distancing table.